 Rockna from Mon Colle Knights is a mix between this and Yandere.
 Mostly sweet and innocent, but becomes violent towards her dad or Mondo when they act rudely or hit on other girls.

-Keiko Yukimura from YuYu Hakusho, kind and helpful towards everyone unless she's dealing with Yuusuke.
-And even then, the possibility of having Yuusuke seriously hurt or dead sends her into tears, if not into an Heroic BSOD.
+Keiko Yukimura from YuYu Hakusho, kind and helpful towards everyone unless she's dealing with Yusuke.
+And even then, the possibility of having Yusuke seriously hurt or dead sends her into tears, if not into an Heroic BSOD.

 Lum from Urusei Yatsura.
 It should be noted that, unlike most tsunderes, Lum's problem is less with Ataru being a pervert and more with him being unfaithful — perhaps because she's Not So Different, she understands his desires to see girls naked or go on dates, she just wants him to do all that with her, rather then chasing after random women in the street.
 She is still a bit bad-tempered and *very* possessive of him.

-Sango is also a tsundere to an extent towards her love interest Miroku who she harshly criticizes and hits when he behaves like a pervert, but when not provoked by him she's basically a Yamato Nadeshiko.
+Sango is also Sweet towards her love interest Miroku who she harshly criticizes and hits when he behaves like a pervert, but when not provoked by him she's basically a Yamato Nadeshiko.

 Kyoko Otonashi from Maison Ikkoku expresses Tsundere qualities as a subversion of the Yamato Nadeshiko personality: basically, her outwardly perfect Japanese housewife persona hides her childish, almost bipolar bouts of tsundere-ness.
-She is an case interesting case, as in that when we meet her parents, we discover that her mother is a Tsundere and in flashbacks, that Kyoko was even more openly a Tsundere in her youth.
+She is an interesting case, as in that when we meet her parents, we discover that her mother is a tsundere and in flashbacks, that Kyoko was even more openly a tsundere in her youth.
 (Interacting with her parents seems to bring this out in her).
-It's as if Kyoko is the mascot for teenage Tsunderes who manage to grow-up and become the Yamato Nadeshiko that most of them want to be.
-However, her old Tsun Dere behavior is still there, ready to breakout if she relives old childhood experiences.
+It's as if Kyoko is the mascot for teenage tsunderes who manage to grow-up and become the Yamato Nadeshiko that most of them want to be.
+However, her old tsundere behavior is still there, ready to breakout if she relives old childhood experiences.